Get in Touch

 Yes, you can paint over glossy ceramic tiles, but proper surface preparation is crucial for the paint to adhere effectively.
 Start by thoroughly cleaning the tiles to remove any dirt, grease, or soap residue.
 Next, lightly sand the glossy surface to create a rough texture, which helps the paint bond better.
 Applying a suitable primer designed for tiles can further enhance adhesion and ensure a long-lasting finish.

-For painting ceramic tiles, it's best to use epoxy or enamel paints, as they offer durability and resistance to moisture.
+For painting a ceramic tile floor, it's best to use epoxy or enamel paints, as they offer durability and resistance to moisture.
 Epoxy paints are particularly suitable for areas with high humidity, like bathrooms and kitchens.
 Always ensure the paint is compatible with the primer used and follow the manufacturer's instructions for application and curing times.

 To safeguard painted tiles from chipping, fading, or moisture damage, apply a clear, water-based polyurethane sealant after the paint has fully cured.
 This topcoat adds an extra layer of protection, especially in high-traffic or moisture-prone areas.
 Regular maintenance, such as gentle cleaning with non-abrasive cleaners, will also help prolong the life of the painted surface.